morrislaptop/laravel-boot-maker/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/morrislaptop/laravel-boot-maker.svg?style=flat-square)](https://packagist.org/packages/morrislaptop/laravel-boot-maker)

 ![Laravel Boot Maker](./laravel-boot-maker.png)

-Partially boot Laravel for your lightning fast tests.

 When you extend `TestCase`, you're booting the whole framework for each test in your suite.
 It's likely that you're not using all the features for each test, slowing down your